souppower/electron-common-ipc/README.md

 When you register a callback to a specified channel.
 Each time a message is received on this channel, the callback is called.
 The callback must follow the ***IpcBusListener*** signature (see below).

-Only one ***IpcBusClient*** per Process/Renderer is created.
-If you ask for more, the same instance will be returned.

 ## Interface
 ```ts